Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/docs/end-to-end.md

 # Running the end-to-end demo

+**NOTE:** In the case of conflicts between this and the `README` file on the home page, go with the latter.

 The end-to-end demo script, `demo.sh`:
 * **Deletes any existing instance of the Postgres `ga_db` database!**
 * Creates a new `ga_db` Postgres database (with unpopulated tables).